Boulder Food Halls

 Rosetta Hall is a luxe food hall (think plush velvet seating, a refined navy-and-white color palette, marble countertops, elegant lighting and Le Creuset cookware on display at nearly every food counter) with easy-on-the-wallet menu options and a community atmosphere.
-The three-story culinary hotspot in downtown Boulder features a coffee shop, two bars and 10 restaurant concepts including Italian, Middle Eastern, Mexican and a patisserie for to-die-for desserts and is the bakery for the entire hall.
+The three-story culinary hotspot in downtown Boulder features a coffee shop, two bars and eight restaurant concepts including Italian, Middle Eastern, Thai and a patisserie for to-die-for desserts.
 The hall acts as something of a restaurant incubator, hand-selecting chefs with great promise who don't have their own brick-and-mortar eatery yet.
 View all of the restaurant menus and pricing on the Rosetta Hall website.

 You’ll find inviting seating on every level, from long tables for groups to intimate nooks for two to rooftop cabanas with unbelievable views of the Flatirons.

 A few nights a week Rosetta transforms into a local hot spot for music and dancing.
 You'll find live music every Tuesday night, lounge music on the rooftop even Sunday evening as well as a DJ and dancing on Thursdays, Fridays and Saturdays starting at 10pm.
 View the upcoming musical lineup and get more information here.